Trentonom0r3/After-Diffusion/README.md

 4. You're all set!

 ### WebUI CHecks
-1. If you Update hash to ensure Controlnet use, double check your webui-user.bat file.
+1. If you update hash to ensure Controlnet use, double check your 'webui-user.bat'. file.
    -Make SURE commandline args include '--api'

 ## Usage